-Call for Training Projects for 2024 and Educational Leave (CPP)
+Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

-As part of its policy to support educational innovation and the continuous improvement of program quality, the University of Montpellier has launched several calls for training proposals in 2024.
+As part of its policy to support educational innovation and the continuous improvement of program quality, the University of Montpellier organized several calls for proposals for the 2024 Training Initiative.

-Discover here the winning projects from the 2024 Training calls for proposals, led by teaching and administrative teams committed to transforming education, student success, and the quality of training programs.
+Discover here the winning projects from the 2024 “Formation” calls for proposals, led by teaching and administrative teams committed to transforming instruction, promoting student success, and enhancing the quality of educational programs.

-This program includes three calls for applications from teachers, faculty members, and Professors
+This program includes three calls for applications from teachers, female faculty members, and Professors

 AAP-PEI (i-site Excellence Program)